FauzaanPasha/calculator-app/README.md

 - Error handling for invalid inputs and division by zero.
 - Easily extendable if I decide to add more features in the future.

-Just run it in Python, follow the prompts, and you’re good to go!
+Just run it in Python, follow the prompts, and you’re good to go.